i-D's music class of 2017: obongjayar | read | i-D

 Well, he's somewhere.
 He's been very in and out of my life.
 I might see him three times in a year, if that.

 She's a lawyer, an immigration lawyer; she has her own little firm.
-It sounds impressive, but people fail to realize the struggle we've been through.
-We've been through hell and back — my mother especially for her children.
-She had to flee the country with my sister; she came here, pregnant with my sister.
-She was a made woman in Nigeria at the time; she had finished university, she was working and providing for her family.
+It sounds impressive, but people fail to realise the struggle we've been through.
+We 've been through hell and back - my mother especially - for her children.
+She had to flee the country with my sister, she came here, pregnant with my sister.
+She was a made woman in Nigeria at the time, she had finished university, she was working and providing for her family.
 She had to come here, and start again, at the bottom, go back to college, university, law school, graduate, work as a lawyer and make her own life happen to provide and make life for her three children comfortable.
 She's the pinnacle of my strength; she is what inspires me to get up when I'm down.
 It can be easy to give up, but she didn't and that drives me.

 Who do you want to work with?